How did the Roman Republic conquer Italy?

 Due to increased land area, it was also during this time that Rome began constructing a network of roads, which would become a central feature of Roman territorial expansion.

-Finally, Rome's adoption of the flexible military techniques of the Samnites lay the foundation for the later imperial legions.
+Rome's adoption of the flexible military techniques of the Samnites lay the foundation for the later imperial legions

 Rome's treaties with Carthage

-When Rome had become a republic in 509 BC, it had signed a treaty with the city of Carthage in north Africa.
+When Rome became a republic in 509 BC, it signed a treaty with the city of Carthage in north Africa.

 This treaty stated that Rome and Carthage would not interfere with each other's territory.

-However, by the time the First Samnite War ended, Rome had control of much of southern Italy.
+However, by the time the First Samnite War ended, Rome had expanded control into southern Italy.

 This put them in conflict with Carthage, who also had colonies in southern Italy.
 In 348 BC, they signed a new treaty to show Rome's sphere of influence extended over Latium as well.